OCT-FPGA/OCT-Tutorials/cloudlab-setup/build-machines.md

 On the build machine, run the following command to start a VNC server instance (only if you selected remote desktop access when setting up the experiment).

+`vncserver -localhost no -geometry 1920x1080`

+You can set your preferred resolution by replacing 1920x1080 with your desired width and height when running the VNC server command.

 ![plot](images/bm-12.png)

 Use any VNC client, such as [RealVNC](https://www.realvnc.com), to connect to the VNC server.